appium/appium/README.md

 appium driver install <driver-name>
 # Install any driver from npm
 appium driver install --source=npm <driver-name>
+# See documentation for installation from other sources

 # List already installed drivers
 appium driver list --installed
 # Update a driver (it must be already installed)
+# This will NOT update the major version, in order to prevent breaking changes
 appium driver update <driver-name>
+# Update a driver to the most recent version (may include breaking changes)
+appium driver update <driver-name> --unsafe
 # Uninstall a driver (it won't last forever, will it?)
 appium driver uninstall <driver-name>
 ```